 Our discipline system is simple, if a singer, for any reason, is disrespectful, or disruptive, a warning is given.
 On the second offense, the singer will be asked to sit out front in the lobby until a parent arrives(with supervision), and parents will be notified.

 -I do pass out candy occasionally after rehearsals.
 Please let me know if your child has an allergy of any kind.

 We have two performances a year.
 Our Spring Performance is usually the second or third of week of May, and our Christmas Performance the second week of December.
 Dates are sent out months in advance so that family and friends can plan to attend.

 A few months before performance, your child will receive a master CD of the opening and closing songs, as well as their ensemble numbers.

 You will also receive a performance list which should be saved to your computer or you may get a print out at the studio.
 Please prepare.
 I try to keep the total cost for all costumes under $50.00.
 These should be bought as soon as possible to avoid confusion.

 Private lesson students are free to choose their own costume to suit their solos and I am open to any idea the parent deems appropriate.

-Dress Rehearsal is usually a Thursday or Friday night unless otherwise noted.
+Dress Rehearsal is usually a Friday night or Saturday afternoon unless otherwise noted.
 It is the night that we iron out all the glitches, get our students used to transitions, staging, and spotlight.
 These are always somewhat controlled chaos, and last much longer than performances.
 Parents may sit in the theater or leave the student.
 A remind message will be sent when your singer is dismissed.
 Your singer will remain in the dressing rooms with supervision until a parent arrives.